bugfishtm/suitefish-cms/README.md

 You can see detailed information at the installation documentation page at: [https://bugfishtm.github.io/suitefish-cms/installation.html](https://bugfishtm.github.io/suitefish-cms/installation.html).

+> [!CAUTION]
-> ["CAUTION] It is urgently advised to change this directly after deployment!
+> It is urgently advised to change this directly after deployment!

+> [!NOTE]
-> [!NOTE] Initial user account for the website after deployment:
+> Initial user account for the website after deployment:
 username: admin@admin.local
 password: changeme